 YOU AGREE THAT YOU MAY ONLY BRING A CLAIM IN YOUR INDIVIDUAL CAPACITY AND NOT AS A PLAINTIFF (LEAD OR OTHERWISE) OR CLASS MEMBER IN ANY PURPORTED CLASS OR REPRESENTATIVE PROCEEDING.
 YOU FURTHER AGREE THAT THE ARBITRATOR MAY NOT CONSOLIDATE PROCEEDINGS OR CLAIMS OR OTHERWISE PRESIDE OVER ANY FORM OF A REPRESENTATIVE OR CLASS PROCEEDING.
 10.3.

-Arbitration is more informal way to settle disputes than a lawsuit in court.
+Arbitration is a more informal way to settle disputes than a lawsuit in court.
 A neutral arbitrator instead of a judge or jury is used in arbitration, which allows for more limited discovery than in court, and is subject to very limited review by courts.
 The same damages and relief that a court can award can be awarded by arbitrators.
-Please see more information about arbitration at http://www.adr.org
+Please see more information about arbitration at https://www.adr.org

 A party which intends to seek arbitration must first send to the other a written notice of intent to arbitrate (a "Notice") by an international courier with a tracking mechanism, or, in the absence of a mailing address provided by you to us, via any other method available to us, including via e-mail.
-The Notice to the Company must be addressed to: Florinis, 7, Greg Tower, 2nd floor, 1065, Nicosia, Cyprus (as applicable, the "Arbitration Notice Address").
-The Notice shall (i) describe the basis and nature of the claim or dispute; and (ii) set the specific relief sought (the "Demand").
+The Notice to the Company must be addressed to Florinis, 7, Greg Tower, 2nd floor, 1065, Nicosia, Cyprus (as applicable, the "Arbitration Notice Address").
+The Notice shall (i) describe the basis and nature of the claim or dispute, and (ii) set the specific relief sought (the "Demand").
 If you and the Company do not reach an agreement to resolve the claim within 30 days after the Notice is received, then you or we may commence an arbitration proceeding as set forth below or file an individual claim in small claims court.
 10.6.

 THE AMERICAN ARBITRATION ASSOCIATION ("AAA") WILL EXCLUSIVELY ADMINISTER THE ARBITRATION IN ACCORDANCE WITH ITS COMMERCIAL ARBITRATION RULES AND THE SUPPLEMENTARY PROCEDURES FOR CONSUMER RELATED DISPUTES (THE "Rules"), AS MODIFIED BY THESE TERMS.
 10.7.